 Neuroscience majors have the opportunity to gain first-hand research experience by observing and participating in ongoing studies on campus and at external research sites.
 Our students love working in our wet lab specifically for undergraduates.

 Classes are taught by full-time faculty with degrees in neuroscience and extensive teaching and research experience in the field.
 Our small class sizes allow students the opportunity to network with neuroscience experts and receive personal attention from faculty.

-BS in Neuroscience
+Bachelor of Science in Neuroscience

 A major in neuroscience enables students to pursue a curriculum in several departments, colleges and schools at Temple University in one of the most dynamic areas of science.
 Neuroscience is an interdisciplinary field addressing neural and brain function at multiple levels.
 It encompasses a broad domain that ranges from molecular genetics and neural development, to brain processes involved in cognition and emotion, to mechanisms and consequences of neurodegenerative disease.
 The field of neuroscience also includes mathematical and physical principles involved in modeling neural systems and in brain imaging.

 A number of departments throughout Temple include research and teaching in neuroscience, including departments in the Colleges of Engineering (CE), Health Professions (CHP), Liberal Arts (CLA), Science and Technology (CST), and the School of Medicine (TUSM).
 Neuroscience courses are open to students from any major.

 The minor in neuroscience researchexpands opportunities for Temple students to get research experience and to become more competitive in their applications to graduate and professional schools.
 The required courses in the neuroscience research minor focus on basic neuroscience, cellular and molecular neuroscience, and neuroscientific techniques.
 Because of some overlap in coursework, the students must choose either the neuroscience research or the cognitive neuroscience minor.